jmillxyz/Win32-OpenSSH-wiki/OpenSSH-32-bit-Build-and-Installation-Instructions.md

    To do that, create symbolic links:

-   run the [openssh_dir]/scripts/set-mingw32.sh script  from the Cygwin /bin directory
+   run the [openssh_dir]/scripts/set-mingw32.sh script  from the Cygwin /bin directory.
+Below 2 are examples.

+   cd c:/cygwin32/bin

+   c:/win32openssh/Win32-OpenSSH/scripts/set-mingw32.sh

 ##### 2. Prepare the 32-bit libssl.a and libcrypto.a libraries and the openssl headers.